Here We Go Again, Humid Temps Reach 90. Chill with O&R's Cool Tips

-This latest round of steamy humidity and broiling temperatures looks like it will linger through the week.
-That calls for some help to maintain our collective cool.
-O&R offers these Cool Tips to help us try to stay comfortable while saving on energy costs:
+Even though it looks like a one-day heat wave, today’s steamy humidity and hot temperatures call for some help to maintain our collective cool.
+That’s why O&R offers these Cool Tips to help us try to stay comfortable while saving on energy costs.

 - Turn down or turn off air conditioning in your home while you are away or at work to help lower your energy bill.